camilla-jones/leroy-learns/HTML/basic-html.md

 ## Descrition
 This is a very basic webpage.
 This made using HTML(Hyper Text Markup Language).
 It not case sentive however it is best pratice to use lower case.

-It Starts and end with `<!Doctype html>` This tells the web brower that this is a HTML document.
-The ending tag `</html>` tell the web browers that the doucument is ending
+It Starts and end with `<!DOCTYPE html>` This tells the web brower that this is a HTML document.
+The ending tag `</html>` tells the web browers that the doucument is ending

 ## Main Takeaways

+- All HTML doucments have to start with `<!DOCTYPE html>`

 ### Tags used